bdelangh/my-bookshop-git2/README.md

 ## Deployment
 This project can be deployed via a mta-file.
 The deployment descriptor is mta.yaml.
+Documentation can be found at [Deploy using MTA](https://cap.cloud.sap/docs/advanced/deploy-to-cloud#deploy-using-mta)

 The mta file can be generated via the command
  ```
  cds add mta
  ```